-This Certificate introduces students to agricultural science and technology by focusing on general academic experiences in agriculture.
-This Certificate prepares students for entry-level careers in agriscience and agribusiness.
+This certificate introduces students to agricultural science and technology by focusing on general academic experiences in agriculture.
+This certificate prepares students for entry-level careers in agriscience and agribusiness.

-Select one of the following: ENG101 College Composition I (3) ENG121 Applied Technical Writing (3)
+Select one of the following:ENG101College Composition I (3)ENG121Applied Technical Writing (3)

-AGB124Microcomputers in Agriculture (3)AGS240Plant Biology (4)ANS101Animal Industry (3)
+AGB100Introduction to Agriculture Business (3)AGB124Microcomputers in Agriculture (3)AGS240Plant Biology (4)